rust-lang/rustc-dev-guide/src/query.md

 }
 ```

-At present, we have one copy of the struct for local crates, and one
+At present, we have one copy of the struct for local crates, and one for
-for external crates, though the plan is that we may eventually have
+external crates, though eventually there may be one copy per crate!
-one per crate.

 These `Providers` structs are ultimately created and populated by
-`rustc_driver`, but it does this by distributing the work
+`rustc_driver` which does this by distributing the work
 throughout the other `rustc_*` crates.
 This is done by invoking
 various [`provide`][provide_fn] functions.
 These functions tend to look
 something like this:

 [provide_fn]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_middle/hir/fn.provide.html
 ```rust,ignore
 pub fn provide(providers: &mut Providers) {
     *providers = Providers {